TheAcharya/XLKit/Documentation/Manual.md

 // Export a sheet to CSV
 let csv = sheet.exportToCSV()

-// Import CSV into an existing sheet sheet.importCSV(csvData, hasHeader: true)
+// Import CSV into an existing sheet (Workbook method) workbook.importCSV(csvData, into: sheet, hasHeader: true)

 // Create a workbook from TSV
 let tsvData = """